ProjectIgnis/Distribution/skin/README.md

 	* Custom

 ## Properties
-Elements here are all optional
+Elements here are all optional.

 * Author
 * Version